 Hemp seeds are an excellent protein source, so much so that 25% of their total calories come from protein.

-Not only that, they contain all of the nine essential amino acids.
-However, it's too low in lysine to be considered complete.
+Not only that, but they also contain all of the nine essential amino acids.
+However, it’s too low in lysine to be considered complete.